userver-framework/docker-userver-build-base/README.md

-# docker-userver-build-base
-Base Docker image for userver development and deploy

-How to build image in diff machine and send in one manifest:
+# How to build image in diff machine and send in one manifest:

 in Dockerfile add ARCH arg